odoo/owl/doc/v3/owl/reference/props.md

 The `props` function must be called at the top level of the component class body (or inside `setup`).
 It returns an object with getters for each declared prop.
+Reading one of these getters is reactive: templates, computed values, and effects that read `this.props.someProp` subscribe to that prop and are notified when the parent applies a new value.

 ## Definition